comby-tools/comby.dev/website/blog/2021-04-25-whatever-you-want-syntax.md

-Like many pattern-matching languages, [`comby`](https://github.com/comby-tools/comby) recognizes some reserved syntax that has special meaning for matching an input.
+Like many pattern-matching languages, [`comby`](https://github.com/comby-tools/comby) recognizes some reserved syntax that has special meaning for matching input.
 Think of a `grep` pattern like `.*`.
 Here the reserved syntax `.` means mean "match any character" and `*` means "repeat matching the previous expression zero or more times".
 In the rest of this post I'll just call this reserved syntax a metasyntax. `comby`